NotAtec/mastermind/README.md

 In both cases, the **code-breaker** has 12 attempts to guess the correct code.

 **The computer algorithm isn't that great, so you can probably beat it!*

+## Built With
+- Ruby
+- Pry Byebug for debugging
+- OOP Paradigm